00101010b/stuff/README.md

 ### Hack for Powerline

 These are a set of fonts that have been modified to work with the `powerline-status` Vim plugin.
 The original source of these files (un-modified): [Hack](http://sourcefoundry.org/hack/).

+Install the fonts by selecting them all in Finder and following the dialog box instructions.